carlosmaniero/jigjs/README.md

 ## Components

-A component is a small UI peace that manage its own state.
+A component is a small UI peace that manages its own state.
 Whenever the class fields decorated with `@overserving` changes the component is re-rendered.

 ```typescript